-I looked up “mooning,” “photography,” and “wedding” in my Miss Manners 7162f1194fb6cd4c3e418da9b07d06acbook in the hopes that Miss M would provide some civil insight into the recent wedding trend of the bridal party baring their derrières for a photo op.
+I looked up “mooning,” “photography,” and “wedding” in my Miss Manners book in the hopes that Miss M would provide some civil insight into the recent wedding trend of the bridal party baring their derrières for a photo op.
 Surprisingly, she had no personal opinions on the matter.

 This tells me two things; if there’s no ruling in the etiquette books against such public boudoir photos that means there’s no foul.
 It could also be telling me that the delicate constitution of Miss M couldn’t fathom such lowbrow, abhorrent behavior or that such behavior was so blatantly unseemly that she couldn’t imagine needing to spell out the obvious to her readers.
 I think we can all agree that Miss Manners might faint at this new caboose craze.